Walking in the light

 -- Howard Culbertson,

 This mini-essay on a world missions Bible passage is one of more than three dozen articles in the "Heart of God" series published in Engage, a monthly online magazine.
-That series explores what the Bible says about missions.
+That series explores what the Bible says about world missions.

 Discussion questions